mceikens/dynamic_flexform_loader/documentation/Introduction.md

 ## Conceptual Idea

-The extension acts as a **beacon (“Leuchtfeuer”) within TYPO3**, allowing developers to reliably navigate towards FlexForm settings of content elements **without knowing**:
+The extension acts as a **beacon within TYPO3**, allowing developers to reliably navigate towards FlexForm settings of content elements **without knowing**:

 - the UID of the page
 - the UID of the content element